Academic Service-Learning for Faculty

 - Access to a wide range of resources to enhance service-learning endeavors: These resources include academic tools such as sample syllabi or evaluation instruments, as well as a faculty listserv, the faculty advisory committee, faculty scholars program, resource library, consultation and site referrals.

-Service-Learning Applications for Faculty
+Community-Based Learning Applications for Faculty